 A common mistake project managers make is that they assume anybody in the team can do the work of others.
 This is a dangerous assumption and the cause of many projects being staffed with the wrong expertise.

 You need experts and craftsmen in each discipline in the project.
 Just because you have 5 software engineers in your team, it does not mean they all have the same expertise and experience.

 If Sue gets sick or leave, Joe might not be the right fit to pick up her tasks.
 As a project manager, you need to understand each member’s capabilities and expertise.

 20-Failing to make everyone on the team to support the project plan

-Regardless of the size of your team or their level of experience, you need to make sure everybody on your team agrees and support the project plan.
+Regardless of the size of your team or their level of experience, you need to make sure everybody on your team agrees and supports the project plan.

 The project plan should not be “Your” plan but the team’s plan.
 You need to make sure all team members feel ownership of the project and are totally vested in its success.

-When people feel ownership of a plan, they do the best to make sure the plan succeeds.
+When people feel ownership of a plan, they do their best to make sure the plan succeeds.

 21-Not having a metric for defining success

-As soon as you start the project, you need to establish a metric which defines what constitute success for the project.
+As soon as you start the project, you need to establish a metric that defines what constitutes success for the project.